kratochj/docker-node-red/README.md

 You can pass list of users via environment variables `USERS_FULL_ACCESS` and `USERS_RO_ACCESS` as a list of username|passwor_hash pairs separated by comma.

 To generate hash simply run:

 		$ docker run -it kratochj/node-red hash
+		(in dialog add password and hash will be printed on STDOUT)

 This hash can be used as an environment variables as in example: